basman/Sortiermaschine/README.md

 1. Extend the abstract class sort.Sortiermethode
 2. Implement the method sortierSchritt()
+3. The first instruction should be super.sortierSchritt() for proper progress indication.
-3. Register your class to appear in the combobox cboxMethods.
+4. Register your class to appear in the combobox cboxMethods.
 See gui.Controller.init().

 # How to run this code